The Top 5 Best Shoulder Exercises

 Variations: standing, seated, push press, dumbbell press, adding chains and bands.

-Bonus Tip – The Push Press: similar in all ways to the military press except one – you should use a quarter squat and ankle extention to generate additional momentum, which will help you get the bar past the mid-way sticking point and then all you have to do is continue pushing through to lockout.
+Bonus Tip – The Push Press: similar in all ways to the military press except one – you should use a quarter squat and ankle extension to generate additional momentum, which will help you get the bar past the mid-way sticking point, and then all you have to do is continue pushing through to lockout.
+This is a great Olympic exercise that will build power and strength in the shoulders but is not often used for bodybuilding.
+Due to the added momentum, you should be able to use more weight on the push press than on the standing military press.

 3. Dumbbell Shoulder Press (3 variations)

-In this case I have to point out 3 important variations of the dumbbell shoulder press, all of which I think are important in different scenarios.
+In this case, I have to point out 3 important variations of the dumbbell shoulder press, all of which I think are important in different scenarios.

-1. Standing One Arm Dumbbell Press
+1. Standing One-Arm Dumbbell Press

 I chose this exercise because sometimes you can lift more when you alternate sides in rapid succession.